 You’re free to make your own schedule, and you won’t need to worry about marketing yourself or selling your services.
 That’s because Rover makes it super easy and promotes you to a huge network of pet parents as soon as you get listed on their site.
-Plus, you can earn up to $1,000/month as a pet sitter or dog walker!
+Plus, you can earn $100/week (or more!) as a pet sitter or dog walker!

 How I Hired My Team